Absence of local conserved quantity in the Heisenberg model with next-nearest-neighbor interaction: Problem and general strategy

 \bthm{ The XYZ+h model with $J^X\neq J^Y$ and $h\neq 0$ has no $k$-support conserved quantity with $3\leq k\leq L/2$. }

-\bthm{ The NNN-XYZ model with $J_2^X, J_2^Y, J_2^Z\neq 0$ and $J_1^Z\neq 0$ has no $k$-support conserved quantity with $3\leq k\leq L/2-1$. }
+\bthm{ The NNN-XYZ model with $J_2^X, J_2^Y, J_2^Z\neq 0$ and $J_1^Z\neq 0$ has no $k$-support conserved quantity with $4\leq k\leq L/2-1$. }

-These results demonstrate that all nontrivial conserved quantities in these models are highly nonlocal, implying that the quantum inverse scattering method never solve these models.
+These results demonstrate that all nontrivial conserved quantities in these models are highly nonlocal, implying that the quantum inverse scattering method never solves these models.
 We note that the upper bound of $k$ is almost tight because the square of the Hamiltonian, $H^2$, is a $L/2+2$-support conserved quantity in the XYZ+h model, and is a $L/2+3$-support conserved quantity in the NNN-XYZ model.
+We also note that the system has some trivial conserved quantities including the Hamiltonian itself and, in the case of symmetry, a magnetic field.
+They are $k$-support conserved quantities with $k$ less than the conditions in the above theorems.

-We note that although we restrict possible conserved quantities in the shift-invariant form, this restriction does not decrease the generality of our result.
-We explain its intuitive reason below and rigorously justify it in Appendix.
+We emphasize that although we restrict possible conserved quantities in the shift-invariant form, this restriction does not decrease the generality of our result.
+We explain its intuitive reason below and rigorously justify it in the Appendix.
 Suppose that $Q$ is not shift invariant.
-Then, by defining $T$ as the shift operator by one site, $\sum_{j=1}^L T^{j} Q$ is also a conserved quantity and is now shift-invariant.
+Then, by defining $T$ as the shift operator by one site, $\sum_{j=1}^L T^{j} QT^{-j}$ is also a conserved quantity and is now shift-invariant.
 Hence, it suffices to treat shift-invariant conserved quantities.